 - The test results must not be older than two years at the time of application.

-- If you do not have your test results at the time of application, please provide an indication of your test date in your application.
+- If you do not have your test results at the time of application, your application can not be processed.

-- This form combines your curriculum vitae and questions about your motivation to study this program.
+8. An application form for matching.
+This form is required for your participation in the matching procedure.
+Please use our application form template which combines your curriculum vitae and questions about your motivation to study this program.

 Step 2: Register in Studielink

 You must register in Studielink, the Dutch national registration system for higher education, including the information below.
 Please do so correctly or we will not be able to process your application.

 - Make sure you register for the correct study program as described above.